uditkarode/libxft-bgra/README.md

 --------------------------------------------
 If you're an Arch linux user, you can just install `libxft-bgra-git`
 from the AUR.
-If you use any other distro (void in my case), follow the instructions below (first install libXft from your distro's
+If you use any other distro (void in my case), follow the instructions below (first install libXft, libtool, xutils-dev from your distro's
 repositories):
 ```bash
 git clone https://github.com/uditkarode/libxft-bgra